Texas sues Biden administration over halt to deportations

 In bringing one of the first lawsuits against the Biden administration, Paxton is eager to be seen as a champion for Republicans not just as Democrats reclaim power in Washington, but as his own career is under dark clouds.

 The FBI is investigating Paxton, who was a loyal Trump ally, over accusations by top former aides that he abused his office at the service of a donor.
-Separately, Paxton has pleased not guilty in state court to felony charges of defrauding investor in a case that has dragged on for five years.
+Separately, Paxton has pleaded not guilty in state court to felony charges of defrauding investor in a case that has dragged on for five years.

 Merchant reported from Houston.